How to run during your lunch break

 - Sports bra

-Furthermore, it’s also worth keeping some cold weather running gear in your bag at all times – especially during winter.
+Furthermore, it’s also worth storing some cold weather running gear in your bag at all times – especially during the winter months.
 You don’t want anything interrupting your run, or worse your run to be so cold you can’t concentrate for the rest of the day.

 Ultimately, this depends on how long you have available.
 However, we’ll work with the popular one-hour time slot given to most.